VinCloud1/Jan2023_batch/Application _server_Day6/Tomcat_install_steps.md

 docker run -it --rm -p 8888:8080 tomcat:9.0

 To run the Tomcat server we need to pass the following command
--  cd /usr/local/tomcat/webapps.dist
--  cp -R * ../webapps

-Or
--  cp -R /usr/local/tomcat/webapps.dist /usr/local/tomcat/webapps

 ________________________________________________________________________________________________________________________________________________

-# to run the services
-- cd bin

 # to check the whether  it is running
 - ps -ef | grep tomcat

 # to check the permissions